 It is now within the realm of the practical budget, under \$10,000, to actually scan 3-dimensional models and produce a CAM or CAD drawing.
 This process generally has two distinct approaches: probe type scanners, and hand-held pendant type scanners.

 In both cases, a series of (X,Y,Z) coordinates are collected from the object and are then brought into a CAD or CAM package.
 Once in the software package, the user will generally filter the points or create special features such as circles, lines or edges based on the shape of the "sea of points."
-Some effort is required to accomplish this task, but far less than alternatives to reverse-engineering a complex shape.
+Some effort is required to accomplish this task, but far less than alternatives to reverse engineering a complex shape.

 The family of Probe Type Scanners includes touch probes, ultrasonic displacement measurement devices and laser type displacement devices.
 Each of these devices are typically mounted onto a CNC machine or a Techno type positioning table.
 The device is then moved over the part along a grid of X-Y locations, and the "height" of the object (actually, the distance from the object to the probe) is recorded.
 In effect, a "sea of (X,Y,Z) coordinates" is collected.
 The denser the grid, the finer the detail that can be measured.
-This approach is ideal for reverse-engineering a smooth, varying surface that does not have any (or at least many) hard edges.
+This approach is ideal for reverse engineering a smooth, varying surface that does not have any (or at least many) hard edges.
 The probes can collect a great deal of accurate points on the surface, but unless the grid is extremely fine, edges and crisp lines will not be easily or accurately determined.

 The family of Hand-Held Pendant Scanners are like 3-D versions of digitizing tablets.
 A pen or stylus is positioned by the user at various locations on the part and the (X,Y,Z) coordinates of the pen tip are recorded on a PC.
-Because this is a manual process, it is difficult to collect large quantities of data over uniform grids.
-This, however, is possible using the Techno 3-D digitizer and Rhino 3-D software to collect your data points (more details, starting at page 95).
-These devices do have an advantage in that special features such as edges, boundaries and crisp lines can be directly measured and recorded because of the direct interaction of the person.
-3-D digitizing can substantially reduce the time and effort required to duplicate or reverse-engineer parts.
+Because this is a manual process, it is difficult to collect large quantities of data over uniform grids, but these devices do have an advantage in that special features such as edges, boundaries and crisp lines can be directly measured and recorded because of the direct interaction of the person.

-Techno 3-D digitizer
+Hand held 3-D scanner